theoutsidersoftware/mSKILLSoctet/README.md

 A Minimal Skills Octet Tool for Perfect World.

+This project was originally released on RaGEZONE as v1.0.0.0.
+This project was re-released under the GPL license as of v1.0.1.

 ## What is it?

 This is a tool for modifying and generating the skills octet/hex string of a